Understanding Indecent Exposure Charges in Michigan

 Q: Can Indecent Exposure Charges in Michigan Be Filed Based on Social Media or Online Behavior?

 A: Theoretically, indecent exposure charges can be filed based on social media or online behavior.
 That said, in the real world, indecent exposure charges are almost always the result of an actual physical exposure in public or in view of the public.
-In some cases, explicit photos or videos posted online can lead to charges under related statutes, like distribution of obscene material or child exploitation laws, if minors are involved.
+In some cases, explicit photos or videos posted online can lead to charges under related statutes, like distribution of obscene material or similar laws, if minors are involved.

 Q: Can I Be Charged With Indecent Exposure for Being Nude on My Own Property?